gchatzip/SuggestionAPI/README.md

 # SuggestionAPI
-Convert API repsonse to CSV
+Convert API response to CSV.
 #Files :
 Suggestion.java models the suggestion as object.